Last Update: 22.10.2019

 How are German mobile providers different?

 Now let’s move on and get the other bad news out of the way first:

 Compared to other countries, your German mobile phone package probably won’t seem that great (unless you’re coming from the US or Canada!)

-A standard German mobile phone contract length is 24 months, with no opportunity to cancel at your convenience.
+A standard German cellular contract is 24 months, with no opportunity to cancel at your convenience.

 If you don’t cancel before this 24 month period is up, most contracts have an automatic renewal clause which immediately ties you in to another 12 months!